LukasLoiodice/SFI/README.md

 ## Introduction

 **Smart Factory Inspector** is a full-stack web application simulating an industrial platform for tracking and inspecting mechanical parts.
-The main goal of this project is **educational**: to learn how to **build a complete end-to-end web application** with a backend, frontend, relational and NoSQL databases, and Kubernetes deployment (Minikube and GKE).
+The main goal of this project is **educational**: to understand better the processes of **building a complete end-to-end web application** with a backend, frontend, relational and NoSQL databases, and Kubernetes deployment (Minikube and GKE).

 As of 23/08/2025, the project is hosted on GKE using the free tier.
 Please note that the following link may become unavailable if the free credits expire or the deadline is exceeded: https://sfi-app.com/.